mkon/db_lock/README.md

 Before the code block is executed, it will attempt to acquire a mysql db lock for X seconds (5 in this example).
 If this fails it will raise an `DBLock::AlreadyLocked` error.
 The lock is released after the block is executed, even if the block raised an error itself.

-The current implementation uses a class variable to store lock state so it is not thread save when using multiple threads to aquire/release locks.
+The current implementation uses a class variable to store lock state so it is not threaded save when using multiple threads to acquire/release locks.

 ## Smart lock name